spreadwyvern/kidney-sonography/README.md

 ```
 python3 ensemble_predict.py
 ```
 3. Input file path to a cropped kidney sonography.
-The images whould be 224 x 224 and cropped with tailor-cropped method.
+The images whould be 224 x 224 and cropped with tailor-cropped method mentioned in the paper.
 ```
 use GPU: True
 numbers of GPU: 1
 Input image path:
 ```
+4. First time running will required loading the trained models, then the script shall return the predicted eGFR and the possibility of the subject's CKD stage being over stage III.
 Use --help to see usage of ensemble_predict.py:
 ```
 usage: ensemble_predict.py [-h] [-g]